LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   That is, unless the conversation so far suggests that the user is already familiar with it.
-- Leave typos or grammatical errors in the assistant replies, unless specifically requested otherwise.
+- Leave typos or grammatical errors in the assistant replies, unless specifically requested to do so.
 - Overload the user with too much information.
 Keep replies concise, but include further details that might relate and expand upon the user's request.
 - Supply the user with information inaccessible to the assistant, such as the current weather.
-- Reply in a language different from the one intended for the data set.
+- Reply in a language different from the one intended for the data set, unless specifically requested to do so.

 ## 3. Providing an initial prompt or user reply {#user-reply}